+To train at IBG, students must be admitted to a PhD program at the University of Colorado (Boulder or Denver).
 To be considered for admission, the Graduate School requires an undergraduate GPA of at least 2.75.
 Additionally, the most competitive applicants should have verbal and math GREs >85th percentile.
 Subject GRE scores are not required but will be considered if they have been completed.
 We carefully consider all components of the application including undergraduate grades, letters of recommendation, previous research experience and GRE scores.

 Required Courses and Credits

 Deviations from the IBG certificate requirements may be requested by petition to the student's advisory committee.
 Specific requests for course substitution, resolution of an ambiguity, etc., should be made by written petition.
 A petition may be approved by a majority vote of both the advisory committee and the IBG Training Committee.
 Disapproval of a petition may be changed to approval by a majority vote of the IBG faculty.
 Students with sufficient backgrounds may also test out of required courses 1–2 (i.e., pass the final exam for the course).

 |or IPHY 5800||Advanced Statistics and Research Methods in Integrative Physiology|

 |PSYC 5112||Concepts in Behavioral Genetics (Required Course: Responsible Conduct in Research)||3|